jakubsob/jakubsob.github.io/src/content/blog/test-smells-in-r/index.md

 The expectation was created when this test was first written.
 Since then, the `users` data frame has gained two new columns.
 Every test asserting against the full snapshot now fails — not because the filtering logic is wrong, but because the expected object is stale.

 Asserting on a whole object isn't always wrong.

 A test that documents the full shape of the output — its columns, types, and structure — is genuinely useful.
 It acts as a contract: this is what `filter_active_users` returns.
 When that contract changes intentionally, the test tells you.

 This matters especially in R. In a statically typed language the compiler enforces what a function returns — change the return type and the code won't build.
 R has no such guarantee.
 A function can return a data frame today and a list tomorrow, drop a column, silently change a type, and nothing outside the tests will catch it.

-A full-object contract test fills that gap, giving you the kind of output verification the language doesn't provide for free.
+A full-object contract test fills the loose-typing gap, giving you the kind of output verification the language doesn't provide for free.

 The smell appears when *every* test does this, or when the full-object assertion is used to check a behavior where most of the fields are irrelevant.
 If you're testing that the filter removed inactive users, the output's column names and data types are noise — and noise breaks tests for the wrong reasons.